dylmye/lets-plan/README.md

 To make this project your own, you also need to:

 - Remove the scripts and HTML comments from public/index.html
+- Set the `homepage` field in the package.json to the URL you'll be hosting the website on (to make the service worker work)

 ## Build